The William Czar Bradley Law Office

 Like a time capsule from 1858, but better

-On July 24, 2003 Lieutenant Colonel William Bradley Willard, Jr. U.S. Army (Retired) donated, in memory of his father, William Bradley Willard, a large framed portrait of William Czar Bradley to the State of Vermont for use in the law office.
-This portrait is a digitized reproduction of one of only two paintings known to exist of William Czar Bradley.
-The original is located in the General in the Stephen Rowe Bradley House in Walpole, New Hampshire.
+On July 24, 2003 Lieutenant Colonel William Bradley Willard, Jr. U.S. Army (Retired) donated, in memory of his father, William Bradley Willard, a large framed portrait of William Czar Bradley to the State of Vermont for this office.
+The portrait is a digitized reproduction of one of only two paintings known to exist of William Czar Bradley.
+The original of this painting is in the General Stephen Rowe Bradley House in Walpole, New Hampshire.
 The other painting is a full-length portrait displayed in the Windham County Superior Courthouse in Newfane, Vermont.